 Background

 The Government has set out its commitment to reforms that ensure the public sector takes a more collaborative, cross-agency approach to supporting New Zealanders and gaining efficiencies.
-A key part of this commitment includes reducing the rates of crime.
-It has been identified that sharing information between IR and the NZ Police would be one way of supporting these goals.
+A key part of this commitment is reducing the rates of crime.
+It has been identified that sharing information between the Parties would be one way of supporting these goals.

 The tax secrecy rules in the TAA prevent IR from sharing information with other agencies other than when a specified exception applies.
-One exception to tax secrecy is that Information may be shared when in accordance with an approved information sharing agreement pursuant to Part 9A of the Privacy Act 1993.
+One exception to tax secrecy is that Information may be shared when in accordance with an approved information sharing agreement pursuant to Part 7 of the Privacy Act 2018.

-This Agreement has been put in place under Part 9A to enable IR to share Information with NZ Police for the purpose of detection, prevention, investigation or providing evidence of Serious Crime.
-IR may share Information with NZ Police either proactively or in response to a request from NZ Police.
+This Agreement has been put in place under Part 7 to enable IR to share Information with the Requesting Agencies, for the purpose of detection, prevention, investigation or providing evidence of Serious Crime.
+IR may share Information with one or more Requesting Agencies either proactively or in response to a request from a Requesting Agency.
 That Information may relate to Persons that may be involved in or otherwise connected to a Serious Crime as well as Persons with whom they have or have had a relationship (for example, family members or Associates).

 Terms